rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <a name="0.4.23.1">0.4.23.1</a> If the rules for capitalization require converting I or V to lowercase, or i, j, u, or v to uppercase, follow the pattern of usage in the text to determine which letterform to use in the transcription.

-Establish the pattern of usage by examining text in the same typeface (i.e., roman, italic, or gothic) in the publication being described.
+Establish the pattern of usage by examining text in the same typeface (i.e., roman, italic, or gothic) in the resource being described.
 Look for letters expressed in the opposite case from the letterforms to be converted, but having the same function (vowel or consonant) and same relative position (appearing in initial, medial, or final positions) as the letterforms to be converted.
 Begin by examining the remainder of the title page and then, if necessary, proceed to examine the body of the text in other parts of the resource in the same typeface.

 >Example:
 >Title proper: <CITE>Les oeuures morales de Plutarque</CITE>
->Statement of responsibility: <CITE>translatees de grec en françois, reueues et corrigees en plusieurs passages par le translateur</CITE>
+>Statement of responsibility relating to title proper: <CITE>translatees de grec en françois, reueues et corrigees en plusieurs passages par le translateur</CITE>
 >(*Source of information reads*: LES OEVVRES MORALES DE PLVTARQVE, TRANSLATEES DE GREC EN FRANÇOIS, REVEVES ET corrigees en plusieurs passages par le translateur)
->(*Comment*: In the publication, the body of the text in roman type shows consistent use of v for vowels or consonants in initial position and u for vowels or consonants elsewhere, e.g., "ville," "vn," "conuersation," "tout," and "entendu")
+>(*Comment*: In the manifestation, the body of the text in roman type shows consistent use of v for vowels or consonants in initial position and u for vowels or consonants elsewhere, e.g., "ville," "vn," "conuersation," "tout," and "entendu")

 <a name="0.4.23.2">0.4.23.2</a> If the pattern of usage cannot be determined within a reasonable amount of time, use this conversion table as a solution of last resort.